Craige Lab

 CRAIGE LAB RESEARCH OVERVIEW

 You likely know that exercise helps prevent many diseases, but what signals drive this protection?
 The Craige Lab studies the signals behind exercise metabolism, focusing on skeletal muscle, liver, and bone.
-Our main interest is in short-lived molecules called reactive oxygen species (ROS), which act as cellular messengers.
-Similar to a city's communication network during an emergency, ROS relay messages within and between cells, helping tissues adapt to stressors like exercise and diet.
+Our main interest is in short-lived molecules called reactive oxygen and nitrogen species (RONS), which act as cellular messengers.
+Similar to a city's communication network during an emergency, RONS relay messages within and between cells, helping tissues adapt to stressors like exercise and diet.

 CRAIGE LAB UNDERGRADUATE RESEARCH INITIATIVE